romcal/romcal/docs/contribute-to-romcal.md

 **:warning: The documentation above is written for romcal v2, and has not been updated yet to romcal v3.**

-# Install, Build, Run and Test romcal locally
+# Install, Build, Run and Test romcal Locally

 This section describes how to run the romcal source code in your machine, and how to contribute to this project.
 You might also be interested in reading the general [contribution guide](../CONTRIBUTING.md).